Orvielle-Atanacio/Employee-Management-API/README.md

 - Containerizing databases with Docker
 - Building REST APIs with proper validation
 - Using DTOs to separate API schema from database entities
+- Implementing efficient, scalable APIs using Spring Data's Pageable interface for pagination and sorting.